Vacation Apartment in Leipzig - 538 sqft, historic site, renovated and restored in 2006 (# 1632)

-Additional Features: Microwave, Refrigerator, Toaster, Television, Balcony, Sauna, Outdoor Dining Area
+Additional Features: Wireless Internet, Central Heating, Microwave, Refrigerator, Toaster, Television, Balcony, Outdoor Dining Area

 The Knautkleeberg district of town nicely combines the advantages oft he city and proximity to nature.
 Short distance from center, to AGRA, to amusement park Belantis or the lake landscape with Cospudener, Zwenkauer and Kulkwitzer lakes.
 Public transport runs right at the house; just across is the Naturbad Südwest pool where one can swim, fish and relax.
 Supermarket, doctor’s office, bank, bakery, butcher’s are just a few meters away.
 In the house, restaurant Dimitris offers Greek specialities.